jaybyron/iTunesLightCatalog/README.md

 ## Install
 1. Clone the repo onto your system
 2. cd into `/iTunesLightCatalog/server'
+3. run `npm install` to install dependencies
-3. run the command `node server.js` to start our server
+3. run the command `npm start` to start our server

 ## Usage
 1. access the client side application at `localhost:8080/`